History of the aircraft carrier

-Aircraft carriers are warships that evolved from balloon-carrying wooden vessels into nuclear-powered vessels carrying scores of fixed- and rotary-wing aircraft.
+Aircraft carriers are warships that evolved from balloon-carrying wooden vessels into nuclear-powered vessels carrying many dozens of fixed- and rotary-wing aircraft.
 Since their introduction they have allowed naval forces to project air power great distances without having to depend on local bases for staging aircraft operations.

 Balloon carriers were the first ships to deploy manned aircraft, used during the 19th and early 20th century, mainly for observation purposes.
 The advent of fixed-wing aircraft in 1903 was followed in 1910 by the first flight from the deck of a US Navy cruiser.
 Seaplanes and seaplane tender support ships, such as HMS Engadine, followed.
 The development of flat top vessels produced the first large fleet ships.
 This evolution was well underway by the early to mid-1920s, resulting in the commissioning of ships such as Hōshō (1922), HMS Hermes (1924), Béarn (1927), and the Lexington-class aircraft carriers (1927).

 Most early aircraft carriers were conversions of ships that were laid down (or had even served) as different ship types: cargo ships, cruisers, battlecruisers, or battleships.
 During the 1920s, several navies started ordering and building aircraft carriers that were specifically designed as such.
 This allowed the design to be specialized to their future role, and resulted in superior ships.
 During the Second World War, these ships would become the backbone of the carrier forces of the US, British, and Japanese navies, known as fleet carriers.

 World War II saw the first large-scale use of aircraft carriers and induced further refinement of their launch and recovery cycle leading to several design variants.
 The USA built small escort carriers, such as USS Bogue, as a stop-gap measure to provide air support for convoys and amphibious invasions.
 Subsequent light aircraft carriers, such as USS Independence, represented a larger, more "militarized" version of the escort carrier concept.
 Although the light carriers usually carried the same size air groups as escort carriers, they had the advantage of higher speed as they had been converted from cruisers under construction.